Top tips for how to write a CV

 The cardinal sin

-Despite the much-lauded growth of the video-CV, ‘paper’ CVs are here to stay for the immediate future so it’s important to get it right!
+Despite the advances in technology, the ‘paper’ CVs are here to stay for the immediate future so it’s important to get it right!